cryptomegabyte/ali-kayani-opensource/README.md

 3. To demonstrate my devops skills to future employers.
 4. To build resuable components which can be shared.

-Feel free to use anything you see here in your own projects `:smiley:`
+Feel free to use anything you see here in your own projects.